luminovang/documentation/routing/view-uri.md

 });
 ```

-see [Routing Example](/routing/examples.md) for more usages examples.
+[Routing Example](/routing/examples.md) see examples for more usages.

 ***